When you and your partner discuss a problem, do you seem to end up further apart than when you started the conversation?

 When your woman crosses her hands across her chest with her face unsmiling or when she stands with her hands akimbo, looking quizzically at you…

-When you try to romance her and she remains unresponsive or she pushes your hands away and says she is not in the mood, no one needs to tell you that there is trouble in the land.
+When you try to make love to her and she remains unresponsive or she pushes your hands away and says she is not in the mood, no one needs to tell you that there is trouble in the land.

 Now, you know how most women communicate with their spouse; of course, every woman would use these three communication styles interchangeably so you have to watch out for them.